aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 :::{note}

 In the above example, we created a workflow just to add then multiply two numbers.
-Please, keep in mind that in real situations instead of a simple addition or multiplication, we would have complex calculations such as a DFT calculation or a data analysis.
+Please, keep in mind that in real situations instead of simple addition or multiplication, we would have complex calculations such as a DFT calculation or a data analysis.

 :::